Client Side vs Server side rendering: Which One Should SEO’s Prefer?

 Better Crawlability by Search Engines

 Search engines like Google bots crawl your site to index its content.
 If your website loads slowly, search engine bots may have difficulty crawling the entire site before they run out of resources.
 This can result in fewer pages being indexed, which ultimately hurts your visibility in search results.
+A fast-loading website ensures that search engine bots can crawl your pages quickly and efficiently, leading to better indexing and improved SEO performance.

 Higher Conversion Rates